rico0-dotcom/breach-ai-flood-scenarios/README.md

 **Research prototype / exploratory implementation**

-This repository documents an evolving research investigation rather than a final validated model.
+This repository documents an evolving research investigation.

 The strongest conclusions from the current experiments are: